 Do you find yourself spending far too much of your hard earned money on petrol for your transport?
-Those who are looking to free up extra cash so that they can build a savings account and have additional money to handle their living expenses would do well to keep reading so that they can learn more about the following fuel saving tips.
+Well, we are going to focus on the best methods to save on your fuel consumption.
+Those who are looking to free up extra cash so that they can save money and have additional money to handle their living expenses would do well to keep reading.

 Being stuck in traffic during rush hour is far from fun and it will also cost you added money when it comes to your fuel costs.
 Stopping and starting in traffic forces your car to burn off a substantial amount of fuel and the best solution to this common issue is to avoid rush hour trips as much as possible.
 Those whose professions require frequent rush hour trips can save money by purchasing a hybrid car.
 If you work within London, then there may be some techniques you can use which we will talk about later in the article.